Mike Hollis (00:00:00):

 Mike Hollis (00:23:15):

-Well, you know, it’s a room for him to life after football or the actual okay.
+Well, you know, it’s a room for him to live after football or the actual okay.
 Yeah.
 It’s it, again, I’m, I’m more of a, I, wasn’t more of a goal setter per se.
 So people say, well, what are your goals?
-Well, you know, my goals are to do the best I can day in and day out under the circumstances that I’m given, because, you know, I, I don’t, yeah, there’s, long-term goals.
-People like have these, these goals and dreams of being somebody or being something or reaching a certain level of something that those are always there, but those are not the most important goals for me.
-At least my most important goals for me is to do the best that I can.
+Well, you know, my goals are to do the best I can day in and day out under the circumstances that I’m given, because, you know, I, I don’t, yeah, there’s long-term goals.
+People like to have, these goals and dreams of being somebody or being something or reaching a certain level of something that is always there, but those are not the most important goals for me.
+At least my most important goal for me is to do the best that I can.
 And day in and day out on the circumstance I’m given.
-And every day I look myself in the mirror and if I can truly, and honestly tell myself that I did the best I could under those circumstances today, maybe today wasn’t a great day, but I did the best I could then I’m okay with that.
+And every day I look myself in the mirror and if I can truly, and honestly tell myself that I did the best I could, under those circumstances, today, maybe today wasn’t a great day, but I did the best I could then I’m okay with that.

 Mike Hollis (00:24:09):

-You know?
+Do you know?
 So again, I think people get a little bit discouraged if they don’t reach certain goals.
-And I think that’s, that’s just a negative to begin with.
+And I think that’s, that’s just a negative, to begin with.
 Like, Y you know, you fail, oh, I failed the goal.
-Like I didn’t really fail the goal because I did the best I could on the circumstances I was given.
+Like I didn’t really fail the goal because I did the best I could under the circumstances I was given.
 I’m not making excuses.
-I’m just saying clearly, I don’t know if I could have done that any differently. so again, there’s always trials and errors to things, and there’s always going to be failure. but I’m not gonna ever let failure define me as a person.
-So what it is in this transition between life after football and, you know, the actual playing the game, and now the real world, I I’m doing the same stuff mentally.
+I’m just saying clearly, I don’t know if I could have done that any differently. so again, there are always trials and errors to things, and there’s always going to be a failure. but I’m not gonna ever let failure define me as a person.
+So what it is in this transition between life after football and, you know, the actual playing the game, and now the real world, I’m doing the same stuff mentally.
 I’m, uh, I’m treating life the same as I did when I was playing football.

 Mike Hollis (00:24:47):